zakjanzi/lira-rate-scraper/README.md

+# LBP/USD Scraper

+A python script that scrapes the value of the Dollar against the LBP at the shadow market rate, then stores the values in a mongoDB cluster (to be used in my "Dashboard" project).
+I created and hosted a Lambda function and scheduled it to run every hour using CloudWatch.

-# lira-rate-scraper
+# Test it

-Scrapes the Lebanese pound (LBP) at the current shadow market price. (from lirarate.org)

-The scraped data is then stored in a MongoDB cluster, and is used in my next project - the Econ.
-Dashboard.
+You can test it by invoking the function on [my website](https://zakjanzi.me/).
+Click the "Send Request" button to run the function and retrieve the current price of the USD-LBP pair.